eficode-academy/terraform-fundamentals/05-Setup-VM-Using-Terraform.md

 ### 3. Configuration Steps for `01_deployclients.tf`

 1. **Define Local Variables**:

-   - Begin by defining a local variable `clients` that contains a set of client names.
+Begin by defining a local variable `clients` that contains a set of client names.
 The `locals` block is used to define these local values that are constant within the module and can be referenced elsewhere in the configuration.
 This helps in managing reusable values.
 The `clients` variable specifies the list of clients that need to be created.

      ```hcl
      locals {
-       clients = toset(["client1", "client2"]) # Defining a list of what is going to be two clients.
+       clients = toset(["client1", "client2"])
      }
      ```